TANISHAAHUJA/comp-382assignment2/README.md

 - LaTeX documentation of formal proofs
 - Computational demonstration of theoretical concepts

+#### Natasha Maundu
+- Designed and illustrated project diagrams using draw.io
+- Created visual representations for set intersections, parse trees, and the Pumping Lemma enhancing readability
+- Contributed to documentation by integrating diagrams and explanations

 ### Contribuitions can be tracked here
 Our development process can be tracked through our git commits at: